K-12 Programs FAQ

 for Free & Reduced School Lunch and do not have another scholarship funding source.

-Information for 2021's scholarship opportunties will be available later this spring.
+Information for 2022's scholarship opportunties is available here.

 We understand summer plans can change.
 We will process the requested cancelation

 and refund any money that may be owed to you as a result.
 Please note the cancellation

 deadline is two weeks before the camp/course start date.

 Please notify us of any requested cancellations as early as possible.
 We often have waitlists for camps and courses and would like to move people in as soon as spaces become available.

 UAF Campus is ADA compliant.
 You can learn more about the facilities on campus with this interactive map.If you feel that your child might need extra accommodations or supervision, please contact us so we can discuss your options so your child and other campers can have a great and stress-free experience.
 This information should also be included in your child's CampDoc profile so that the camp instructor will be aware of any special needs.